avast/retdec-regression-tests-framework/docs/test_settings.rst

         format='elf'
     )

-From the above settings, the following ``decompile.sh`` argument list is automatically created:
+From the above settings, the following ``retdec-decompiler.sh`` argument list is automatically created:

 .. code-block:: text

-    decompile.sh file.exe -a x86 -f elf
+    retdec-decompiler.sh file.exe -a x86 -f elf

 For a complete list of possible arguments to the initializer, see the description of :class:`~tools.decompilation_test_settings.DecompilationTestSettings`.